UNITY OF WIFE AND HUSBAND'S SOUL

 Dhan Pir(u) Ehi na Aakheeani...(sggs 788).

-Greed, ignorance and power from within man and organized religions (Pujaaree-Vaad etc.), and external cultural influences had minimizeded the respect and value of women particularly in Indian society.
-As a consequence women became easy prey for exploitation.
+Greed, ignorance, power from within man, organized religions (Pujaaree-Vaad etc.), external cultural influences etc. had minimizeded the respect and value of women, particularly in Indian society.
+As a result, women became easy prey for exploitation.

 However, respect for the other beings, Creation etc. cannot be taught nor legislated.
 It can however be learnt by reading and listening to the Guru's spiritual Wisdom (Upadesh, advice, counsel) and then living (ਅਮਲ) it in daily life.
 If we are willing to take the Guru's spiritual Wisdom, it can Awaken the Consciousness.